-Put the screen back into place, and then inset the washer and push it with your fingers to firmly seat it into place.
+Clean the showerhead, then put the screen back into place, and inset the washer and push it with your fingers to firmly seat it into place.
 Remove any old plumber's tape from the threads of the shower arm and wrap new tape around the threads in a clockwise direction.
 Hand-tighten the connector nut onto the shower arm until you can no longer turn the nut.
 Wrap a rag around the nut and arm, and hold the arm with a pipe wrench; turn the nut another quarter turn with an adjustable wrench.

 Refer to the manufacturer's product information or website to find out where the restrictor is located.
 Depending on the brand, it may be inside the end of the handle that connects to the flexible tubing or inside the holder that attaches to the shower arm.